-To run Online Diagnostics in service mode, use the following steps:
+To run Online Diagnostics in service mode, take the following steps:

-- 1. Ask the system operator to stop all programs, including the AIX operating system. - 2.
-Turn off the power. - 3.
+- 1. Ask the system operator to stop all programs including the AIX operating system. - 2.
+Turn the power off. - 3.
 Remove all tapes, diskettes, and CD-ROMs. - 4.
-Turn on the power. - a.
+Turn the power on. - a.
 When the Keyboard indicator appears, press the numeric 6 key on the keyboard to indicate that diagnostics are to be loaded. - b.
 Enter any requested passwords. - c.
 Follow any instructions to select a console. - 5.
 After the diagnostic controller loads, DIAGNOSTIC OPERATING INSTRUCTIONS appear on the console display. - 6.
-Follow the displayed instructions to test the desired resources. - 7.
-When testing is complete, use the F3 key to return to the DIAGNOSTIC OPERATING INSTRUCTIONS. - 8.
-Press the F3 key (from a defined terminal) or press 99 (for an undefined terminal) to shut down the diagnostics before turning off the system unit.
+Follow the displayed instructions to checkout the desired resources. - 7.
+When testing is complete; use the F3 key to return to the DIAGNOSTIC OPERATING INSTRUCTIONS. - 8.
+Press the F3 key (from a defined terminal) or press 99 (for an undefined terminal) to shutdown the diagnostics before turning off the system unit.

-Note: Pressing the F3 key (from a defined terminal) produces a Confirm Exit menu which offers two options: continuing with the shutdown by pressing the F3 key; or returning to diagnostics by pressing Enter.
+Note: Pressing the F3 key (from a defined terminal) produces a "Confirm Exit" popup menu which offers two options: continuing with the shutdown by pressing F3; or returning to diagnostics by pressing Enter.

-For undefined terminals, pressing 99 produces a full-screen menu which offers two options: continuing with the shutdown by pressing 99 and then Enter; or returning to diagnostics by pressing Enter.
+For undefined terminals, pressing 99 produces a full screen menu which offers two options: continuing with the shutdown by pressing 99 and then Enter; or returning to diagnostics by pressing Enter.